Limited Linguistic Diversity in Embodied AI Datasets: Datasets

 \subsection{VLA Datasets}

-From the OXE collection, we analyze four widely studied datasets—RT-1 \cite{brohan2023rt1roboticstransformerrealworld}, BRIDGE \cite{walke2023bridgedata}, TacoPlay \cite{rosete2022tacorl}, and Language Table \cite{langtable}.
+From the OXE collection, we analyze four widely studied datasets—RT-1 \cite{brohan2023rt1roboticstransformerrealworld}, BRIDGE \cite{bridge_2022}, TacoPlay \cite{rosete2022tacorl}, and Language Table \cite{langtable}.
 We include RT-1 \cite{brohan2023rt1roboticstransformerrealworld} because it is frequently cited, was introduced alongside the model, is among the largest OXE datasets in terms of episodes, and is also often selected by automatic data selection methods \cite{pmlr-v270-hejna25a, dass2025datamilselectingdatarobot}; its instructions are primarily imperative and highly templated.
 To contrast this with more natural language, we include Language Table \cite{langtable}, which has the most episodes in OXE and targets open-vocabulary spatial manipulation in controlled tabletop environments with more open-ended, dialogue-like interactions.
-We further include BRIDGE \cite{walke2023bridgedata} as a complementary generalization-oriented dataset: while it also aims to support broad task generalization, it covers a wider range of tasks and environments, supports tool use and fine-grained object interactions, and is commonly featured in generalization evaluations.
-Finally, we include TacoPlay \cite{rosete2022tacorl} to represent a task-agnostic “play” paradigm learned from unstructured interaction data; although its language remains largely templated.
+We further include BRIDGE \cite{bridge_2022} as a complementary generalization-oriented dataset: while it also aims to support broad task generalization, it covers a wider range of tasks and environments, supports tool use and fine-grained object interactions, and is commonly featured in generalization evaluations.\footnote{We use the original Bridge dataset from the OXE download link.
+A newer version, which is now more commonly used, contains more episodes \cite{walke2023bridgedata}.} Finally, we include TacoPlay \cite{rosete2022tacorl} to represent a task-agnostic “play” paradigm learned from unstructured interaction data; although its language remains largely templated.

 We additionally include LIBERO \cite{liu2023liberobenchmarkingknowledgetransfer}, a simulation-based benchmark focused on knowledge transfer.
 While not part of the OXE collection, LIBERO has been increasingly adopted in recent experimental and evaluation setups.